sainioan/gitRep/Vaatimusmaarittely.md

 * User can login with a username and password
 ### After Login
 * User can logout
-* User can create budgets
+* User can create daily, motnhy, or annual budgets
 * The user should be able to add income to different categories (salary).
 * The user should be able to add his/her expenses against different categories such as groceries, gas, clothing, medical, etc.
 * The user should be able to add/remove new or old categories of income and expenses.
 * The user should be able to create/edit/remove budgets.
 * The user should be able to remove his/her account.
+* The user should be able to view financial statistics (if time).

 ## Development Ideas